sandreas/m4b-tool/README.md

   input                                      Input file or folder

 Options:
-  -d, --debug                                show debugging info about chapters and silences -f, --force                                force overwrite of existing files
+  -d, --debug                                file to dump debugging info
+      --debug-filename[=DEBUG-FILENAME]      file to dump debugging info [default: "m4b-tool_debug.log"] -f, --force                                force overwrite of existing files --no-cache                             do not use cached values and clear cache completely --ffmpeg-threads[=FFMPEG-THREADS]      specify -threads parameter for ffmpeg [default: ""] --convert-charset[=CONVERT-CHARSET]    Convert from this filesystem charset to utf-8, when tagging files (e.g. Windows-1252, mainly used on Windows Systems) [default: ""]
+      --ffmpeg-param[=FFMPEG-PARAM]          Add argument to every ffmpeg call, append after all other ffmpeg parameters (e.g. --ffmpeg-param="-max_muxing_queue_size" --ffmpeg-param="1000" for ffmpeg [...] -max_muxing_queue_size 1000) (multiple values allowed)
-      --no-cache                             do not use cached values and clear cache completely --audio-format[=AUDIO-FORMAT]          output format, that ffmpeg will use to create files [default: "m4b"] --audio-channels[=AUDIO-CHANNELS]      audio channels, e.g. 1, 2 [default: ""] --audio-bitrate[=AUDIO-BITRATE]        audio bitrate, e.g. 64k, 128k, ... [default: ""]
+      --audio-format[=AUDIO-FORMAT]          output format, that ffmpeg will use to create files [default: "m4b"] --audio-channels[=AUDIO-CHANNELS]      audio channels, e.g. 1, 2 [default: ""]
+      --audio-bitrate[=AUDIO-BITRATE]        audio bitrate, e.g. 64k, 128k, ... [default: ""]
       --audio-samplerate[=AUDIO-SAMPLERATE]  audio samplerate, e.g. 22050, 44100, ... [default: ""]
       --audio-codec[=AUDIO-CODEC]            audio codec, e.g. libmp3lame, aac, ... [default: ""]
+      --audio-profile[=AUDIO-PROFILE]        audio profile, when using extra low bitrate - valid values (mono, stereo): aac_he, aac_he_v2  [default: ""]
+      --adjust-for-ipod                      auto adjust bitrate and sampling rate for ipod, if track is to long (may lead to poor quality)
       --name[=NAME]                          provide a custom audiobook name, otherwise the existing metadata will be used [default: ""]
+      --album[=ALBUM]                        provide a custom audiobook album, otherwise the existing metadata for name will be used [default: ""]
       --artist[=ARTIST]                      provide a custom audiobook artist, otherwise the existing metadata will be used [default: ""]
       --genre[=GENRE]                        provide a custom audiobook genre, otherwise the existing metadata will be used [default: ""]
       --writer[=WRITER]                      provide a custom audiobook writer, otherwise the existing metadata will be used [default: ""]
       --albumartist[=ALBUMARTIST]            provide a custom audiobook albumartist, otherwise the existing metadata will be used [default: ""]
       --year[=YEAR]                          provide a custom audiobook year, otherwise the existing metadata will be used [default: ""]
+      --cover[=COVER]                        provide a custom audiobook cover, otherwise the existing metadata will be used --description[=DESCRIPTION]            provide a custom audiobook short description, otherwise the existing metadata will be used
-      --album[=ALBUM]                            provide a custom audiobook album, otherwise the existing metadata for name will be used [default: ""]
+      --comment[=COMMENT]                    provide a custom audiobook comment, otherwise the existing metadata will be used --copyright[=COPYRIGHT]                provide a custom audiobook copyright, otherwise the existing metadata will be used
-      --cover[=COVER]                        provide a custom audiobook cover, otherwise the existing metadata will be used --skip-cover                           skip extracting and embedding covers
+      --encoded-by[=ENCODED-BY]              provide a custom audiobook encoded-by, otherwise the existing metadata will be used
+      --skip-cover                           skip extracting and embedding covers
       --use-existing-chapters-file           adjust chapter position by nearest found silence -h, --help                                 Display this help message